SaneBow/DTLN-aec/README.md

 * Add time measurement function (realtime process requires < 8ms ).
 Right now on my Pi 3B+ 64bit is ~12ms.
 Need < 8ms :()
 * Add option `--threads` to set `num_threads` for Interpreter.
 But seems not much faster with it.
 * Try to optimize with multiprocessing (interpreter 1 and interpreter 2 run in parallel).
 But it turns out giving not much improvement :()
+* Add `run_aec_realtime.py` for realtime device in/out.
+Assume input device's channel 0 is the recording and the last channel is playback.
+Can use `--channels` to set channel numbers for input device.
 # DTLN-aec
 This Repostory contains the pretrained DTLN-aec model for real-time acoustic echo cancellation in TF-lite format.
 This model was handed in to the acoustic echo cancellation challenge ([AEC-Challenge](https://aec-challenge.azurewebsites.net/index.html)) organized by Microsoft.
 The DTLN-aec model is among the top-five models of the challenge.
 The results of the AEC-Challenge can be found [here](https://aec-challenge.azurewebsites.net/results.html).